plamere/SmarterPlaylists/web/README.md

     (explicit, length, release date)
   * Reorganize component menu so most common components are visible and the rest are in Deep Cuts
+  * Loading an example takes longer than expected.
+Why? - compile js

 Big Stuff